-Given the small area with any surface expression of floating oil from a hydrocarbon spill during Petrel-3 and Petrel-4 activities, a single aircraft and observer are considered appropriate for mapping the floating oil distribution, if required.
+Given the small area with any surface expression of floating oil, a single aircraft and observer are considered appropriate for mapping the floating oil distribution.
 Opportunistic observations of Marine Megafauna would be recorded during each aerial survey.

 The monitoring team would be required to consist of at least: